r08627004/Web-crawler-for-data-collection/README.md

-# Web-crawler-for-collecting-wine-data
+# Web-crawler-for-data-collecting
-Using Python to do web crawling, and the target websites are "iCheers" and "JIO GROP CROP".
+Using Python and R to do web crawling, and get specific data.

 ## Target websites
 * 愛酒窩iCheers : https://www.icheers.tw/iCheers/